 Survey of the basic concepts and methods with an emphasis on sociology as a mode of analysis.
 Introduces the student to a sociological way of think-ing to better understand one’s self and others.
 This study of behavior utilizes materials drawn from contemporary American society.
 Each semester.

 SO 200 Social Problems 3 Cr

-An in-depth examination and discussion of selected American social problems, including poverty, sexism, racism, family violence, and health issues.
-Recommendations for alleviation of the problems with a particularly Christian viewpoint.
+An in-depth examination and discussion of selected American social prob-lems, including poverty, sexism, racism, family violence, and health issues.
+Recommendations for alleviation of the problems with a social justice viewpoint.
 Prerequisite: SO 101.
-Spring semester, even-numbered years.
 Fulfills National Diversity requirement.
+Fall semester.

 SO/AN 204 Cultural Anthropology 3 Cr

 This course will introduce students to culture as a framework for under-standing similarities and differences in behavior and values in human societ-ies.
 The class will look at communi-ties and cultures from around the globe to give a cross-cultural understanding of human behavior.
 Fulfills Global Diversity requirement.
 Fall semester, even-numbered years.